NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Stick Tongue.md

   - name: ""

   - name: "Clever Positioning"
     desc: "  A stick tongue leverages foliage to shield and obscure itself.
-It can always Take Cover while in a tree and gains the benefits of Take Cover in a tree regardless of positioning or line of sight.
+It can always [[undefined]] while in a tree and gains the benefits of Take Cover in a tree regardless of positioning or line of sight.
 It prefers to have greater cover as often as possible, by choosing positions that would normally grant cover without the use of this ability.
 If a stick tongue uses Stealth for initiative while in a tree, it uses Take Cover as part of rolling initiative."

 abilities_mid:
   - name: ""
   - name: "Retract Tongue"
-    desc: "`pf2:r`  **Trigger** An enemy targets the stick tongue's tongue with an attack\n**Effect** The stick tongue retracts its tongue back into its mouth.
+    desc: "`pf2:r`  **Trigger** An enemy targets the stick tongue's tongue with an attack\n* * *\n\n**Effect** The stick tongue retracts its tongue back into its mouth.
 It gains a +2 circumstance bonus to AC against the triggering attack.
-Any creature Grabbed or Restrained by the tongue is released immediately after the attack resolves."
+Any creature [[undefined]] or [[undefined]] by the tongue is released immediately after the attack resolves."

   - name: "Vulnerable Tongue"
-    desc: "  When a creature is Grabbed or Restrained by a stick tongue's tongue, creatures can attack the tongue directly to harm the stick tongue.
+    desc: "  When a creature is [[undefined]] or [[undefined]] by a stick tongue's tongue, creatures can attack the tongue directly to harm the stick tongue.
 The tongue has the same AC as the stick tongue normally does, but it can't benefit from any circumstance bonuses due to cover."

 attacks:
   - name: ""